mikaylalitt/ViRMEn/README.md

 arena_Tzone_continuous_v3
 ```

-Set the experiment so that it has the following settings:
+Set the "Experiment properties" to the following:

 Movement function: